“Be a light unto yourself.”

 …The last message given by Buddha to his disciples

 The Sampoorna teaching team endeavors to create a supportive and nurturing environment that will enable students to find true health along with a deeper spiritual awareness.
 Our aim is to create a sensitive, safe and spiritual space where each individual is free to express and explore themselves without expectation or judgment.

 Our teaching staff is a unique blend of Indian and International teachers—creating a fusion of cultures, experiences, teaching styles, approach to yoga asana, and a multicultural environment appropriate to the eclectic and international group of students we receive at our center.
 While our teachers come from a variety of cultures, countries, and disciplines, we are united in our belief that yoga is an ongoing transformation process and uphold this unique blend of East-West influence on yoga that will benefit all with a deeper awareness and understanding of yoga personally and in a global context.

 All of our teachers are experienced and qualified and lend their own personal style and experience, while at the same time staying grounded in traditional yoga disciplines.

 Rishi Sudhir, India

-For the last 12 years he made his home near Sri Ramana Maharshi ashram, spent time in deep meditations and prayers.
 For Sudhir, philosophy is not a theoretical pursuit but it’s a way of life.
 It reveals higher truths which need to be contemplated, verified, applied and assimilated.
-He had many experiences and loves to share them with interested people.
-He believes and it has been his experience that happiness is the nature of oneself and it has no connection to anything whatsoever, and this fact can be discovered too!
-His method of teaching helps one to know oneself better.
+He had many transformative spiritual experiences.
+He loves life and People.
+He is passionate to share his wisdom and insights with interested people.
+He believes and it has been his experience that Joy is the nature of oneself and it has no connection to anything whatsoever, and this fact can be discovered too!
+His simple way of teaching helps one to know oneself better.

 Henrik Schmidt, Sweden